zaher2016/website/_pages/community/governance.md

   nav: "community"
 ---

 The Open Data Kit (ODK) project is governed by the Project Management Committee (PMC) and the two Technical Steering Committees (TSC 1, TSC 2).
-The PMC is the ultimate authority over the project.
-The TSCs are the authority over the technical direction of their respective suites of software: ODK 1 and ODK 2.
+The PMC is the ultimate authority over the project while the TSCs have authority over the technical direction of their respective suites of software: ODK 1 and ODK 2.

 ## Project Management Committee